COVID-19 is a new illness that can affect your lungs and airways. It's caused by a virus called coronavirus.

 - If you have symptoms of COVID-19 (cough and/or high temperature) you and your household should isolate at home: wearing a face covering does not change this

-- If you can, wear a face covering in enclosed spaces where social distancing isn’t possible and where you will come into contact with people you do not normally meet
+- If you can, wear a face covering in other enclosed spaces where social distancing isn’t possible and where you will come into contact with people you do not normally meet

 - A cloth face covering should cover your mouth and nose while allowing you to breathe comfortably